AJ-Wuu/Projects/Machine Learning/Overview.md

 * Log Loss
   * LogLoss = -(1/n) * sum(y × log(y_hat) + (1-y) × log(1-y_hat))
   * LogLoss = 0 -> highest accuracy; LogLoss = 1 -> lowest accuracy
+# Clustering
+## Definition
+The process of finding clusters in a dataset, unsupervised.
+A cluster is a group of data points or objects in a dataset that are similar to other objects in the group, and dissimilar to datapoints in other clusters.
+## Implementation
+* Exploratory data analysis
+* Summary generation
+* Outlier detection
+* Finding duplicates
+* Pre-processing step
+## Algorithm Types
+* Partitioned-Based
+  * Relatively effcient
+  * Eg. k-Means, k-Median, Fuzzy c-Means
+* Hierarchical
+  * Produces trees of clusters
+  * Eg. Agglomerative, Divisive
+* Density-Based
+  * Produces arbitrary shaped clusters
+  * Eg. DBSCAN
+## Clustering VS Classification
+classification is a supervised learning where each training data instance belongs to a particular class.
+Clustering is an unsupervised learning where the data is unlabeled.
+## K-Means Clustering
+## Hierarchical Clustering
+## Density-Based Clustering
 # Recommender Systems
 ## Types
 * Content-based: "Show me more of the same of what I've liked before"